Walt Disney World annual passes go back on sale this month

 TAMPA, Fla.
 (WFLA) — Walt Disney World annual passes will be available for the first time since the purchase of new passes was abruptly halted last year.

-On Thursday, Disney announced fans will be able to buy new passes on April 20th.
-Until then, only Florida residents can purchase new annual passes, while out-of-state park guests can only renew their existing annual pass.
+On Thursday, Disney announced that fans will be able to buy new passes on April 20.

-“We are so grateful for our Passholders who have a deep, strong connection to Walt Disney World,” the blog post said.
+“We are so grateful for our Passholders who have a deep, strong connection to Walt Disney World,” according to a Disney blog post.
 “And we are looking forward to welcoming more of you to the Annual Passholder family, just in time to experience the feelings of a Disney Thrill this spring and summer.”

 Disney also announced new changes to the passholder program.
 Annual passholders will have access to certain Disney PhotoPass services.
 Passholders will also be allowed to visit the theme parks after 2 p.m. without needing a park reservation (except on Saturdays and Sundays at Magic Kingdom), starting on April 18.